kfoozminus/cheatsheets/kubernetes.md

 - `proxy-mode:ipvs` [ipvs](https://kubernetes.io/docs/concepts/services-networking/service/#proxy-mode-ipvs) not just round-robin. has least connection, destination hashing, source hashing, shortest expected delay, never queue

 - with any proxy-model, any traffic is routed from service-ip:port to backend without client knowing anything about k8s/service/pods.
 - `spec.SessionAffinity` can be clientIP or None. default is none.
-QJenny what's this?
+UJenny what's this?
 - `spec.sessionAffinityConfig.clientIP.timeoutSeconds` is 10800 (3 hours) by default if sessionAffinity is clientIP.
-QJenny
+UJenny

 - must be within `service-cluster-ip-range`. apiserver return 442 if it is invalid
-- why not round-robin dns? https://kubernetes.io/docs/concepts/services-networking/service/#why-not-use-round-robin-dns QJenny
+- why not round-robin dns? https://kubernetes.io/docs/concepts/services-networking/service/#why-not-use-round-robin-dns UJenny

 - discovers services in 2 ways - env and dns